Hired armed ship Harlequin

-His Majesty's hired armed ship Harlequin served the British Royal Navy from 2 July 1804 until she was wrecked on 7 December 1809.
+His Majesty's hired armed ship Harlequin served the British Royal Navy from 2 July 1804, until she was wrecked on 7 December 1809.
 She was of 18537/94 tons (bm), and she carried an armament of ten 6-pounder guns, eight 12-pounder carronades, and two swivel guns.
 During her service with the Royal Navy Harlequin captured a number of prizes.
 In 1809, she was wrecked near Newhaven as she was escorting a convoy in the Channel.

 Letter of Marque

 The hired armed ship Harlequin probably was the ship Harlequin that received a letter of marque on 27 August 1803.
-Her master was John Dyer and her description on the warrant gave her burthen as 180 tons, her armament as twenty 6 and 12-pounder cannon, and her crew as consisting of 70 men.
+Her master was John Dyer and her description on the warrant gave her burthen as 180 tons, her armament as twenty 6 and 12-pounder cannons, and her crew as consisting of 70 men.

 In late May the privateer Harlequin, under the command of Captain Jenkins, arrived at Fowey from Oporto.
 She reported that while at Oporto in early 1804, Harlequin's boat, with Captain Dyer and five other men, was swamped.
 A Portuguese boat rescued a Mr. Hall, but the other five were all drowned.
 Then in April, while she was off Cape Finisterre, she had repelled a French vessel but only after losing one man killed and nine wounded.
-Then on 9 May she had driven a French schooner of four carriage guns and 40 men ashore three leagues south of Viana where the schooner went to pieces.
+Next, on 9 May, she had driven a French schooner of four carriage guns and 40 men ashore three leagues south of Viana where the schooner went to pieces.

 Naval service

 In February 1806, Harlequin sent into Portsmouth Vigilantia, Hersels, master, sailing from Bordeaux to Altona.

 Harlequin was under the command of Lieutenant Phillip C. Anstruther when she captured four Prussian vessels on 3 April: Petronelle, Vrow Maria, Jonge Roelf Polman, and Iris.
-Iris, Teedman, master, had been sailing from Bordeaux to Konigsberg, and Jong Roelf Palmas had been sailing from Bordeaux to Embden.
+Iris, Teedman, master, had been sailing from Bordeaux to Konigsberg, and Jong Roelf Palmas had been sailing from Bordeaux to Emden.
 Petronelle's master was named Dene.
 Harlequin then sent them into Falmouth.

 A few days later, Harlequin sent Vrow Maria, Fenn, master, into Penzance.
-She had been sailing from Bayonne to Stetin.
+Vrow Maria had been sailing from Bayonne to Stetin.

-In May Harlequin detained Anna Margaretta, of Lubeck, which had been sailing from Bordeaux.
+In May, Harlequin detained Anna Margaretta, of Lubeck, which had been sailing from Bordeaux.
 That same month Harlequin detained Catharina, of and for Hambro, Slieboom, master, which had sailed from Lisbon.
 Harlequin sent her into Falmouth.
 Catherina was liberated and left Falmouth on 28 May.

-At the end of June Harlequin sent Eliza, an American vessel, Hallowell, master, into Falmouth.
+At the end of June, Harlequin sent Eliza, an American vessel, Hallowell, master, into Falmouth.
 Eliza had been sailing from Providence to Amsterdam.

 Later that year, on 10 December, Harlequin was in company with Locust when they recaptured Betsey.